s10208233/ID_Assg3_website/README.md

    2. Submitting an incorrect password when signing in will play an error animation and display in text to user.
    3. Submitting a correct log in

+3. Submitting feedback/contact form
+    1. Submitting empty forms will alert the user and clear the form without submitting any feedback to the database
+    2. Submitting with an email in the wrong format will alert the user and clear the forms without submitting any feedback to the database
+    3. Submitting with no issues will submit the feedback to the database and update the list of respondants accordingly while showing the respondants username and email only.

+4. API Games
+    # Blackjack:
+     1. Continously spamming the buttons will not cause errors because its either hidden immediately or the button is a draw button where it will continously draw cards accordingly.
+     2. If the deck were to run out of cards the user will be alerted and the api game will resest itself
+    # Nasa:

+    # Trivia

+    # Dog Genarator
+     1. Opening then closing then opening the model again will cause an error to occur
+     2. Pressing the previous button till there is no previous image will alert the user and reset and api

+    # Advice & Affirmation
+     1. The api takes awhile to fetch hence there is a loading animation.

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

 1. Contact form: